Shuttl-Tech/drone-autoscaler/README.md

 See [config.go](config/config.go) for parameter descriptions

+Note that the autoscaler cannot scale beyond the maximum machine count set in your agent autoscaling group.

 ### Running
 1. Download a pre-compiled binary from the releases page or build it from code using `make dist`.
 2. Set the required configuration parameters via environment variables.